johnemaddox/py-base/README.md

 # Python Base Project

-This is a base project for Python projects.
+This is a base project for Python projects using docker and the VScode dev containers extension for portability.

 ## Build Commands